mvolkmann/blog/src/swift-ui.md

 - holds data and application logic
 - have no knowledge of view code the uses the data

+ViewModels ...

+- are classes (not structs) that implement the `ObservableObject` protocol (Making them classes allows multiple views to share a reference to the same object.)
+- mark the properties whose values they publish with the `@Published` property wrapper which is a shorthand for explicitly calling `objectWillChange.send()`
+- are passed to views or created inside them and held in properties with the `@StateObject` property wrapper (which subscribes to ViewModel data)
+- have no knowledge of the views that use them
+- have methods (referred to as "intents") that are called by by views to update model data
+- optionally create and hold model instances, typically in `private` properties
+- react to model changes by optionally transforming model data and publishing changes

 Views ...

 - decide what to render
 - should be mostly stateless
 - are declarative rather than imperative because they describe what to render based on the current data, not when to render it
+- can be associated with any number of ViewModels
-- subscribe to changes in ViewModels using the `@ObservedObject` property wrapper
+- subscribe to changes in ViewModels by declaring properties using the `@ObservedObject` or `@StateObject` property wrapper
 - react to changes published by ViewModels by rebuilding their bodies
-- can be associated with any number of ViewModels
 - have a `body` var that rebuilds the view any time data in ViewModels they use changes
 - can call the `onReceive` method to register a function to be called